 Because they are not able to ‘compete’ with us fairly, they resort to devious and malicious tactics.
 Therefore, picking on us is their way of trying to bring us down below them, just so they can feel better about themselves.
 They believe that by bringing us down they will in some ways win something over us.

-So, what are some of the reasons why people pick on us and try to tear us down:
+So, what are some of the reasons why people pick on you and try to tear you down:

 2) Because they don’t feel good, they may consider that no one else deserves to be feeling good.
 The people that consider it is ok to bring others down, just because they are not having a happy life, have serious emotional problems.
 And it is in our best interests to stay far away from them.

 3) Some people try to belittle us in front of others to show how much better they are than us.
 They are hoping to gain respect and friends.
 However, this will backfire on them as they will only be able to attract friends and people who tolerate them, or who are as equally emotionally and mentally damaged as they are.

 4) To gain recognition.
 They don’t understand that if they were worthy of receiving the attention they desired that they would already have it.
 The sad thing is that sometimes, like a naughty child, these people are equally happy to receive negative attention, just as much as positive attention!